rgtzths/FlexFL/README.md

-# FL_Benchmark
+# Flexible Federated Learning Framework
-This repository is a code basis to create and compare different FL approaches.
+This repository is a code basis to create and compare different resilient FL approaches